410-gone/410-gone.github.io/_posts/2020-08-05-stratton-pond-shelter-to-bromley-shelter.md

 	<img src="/images/posts/2020-08-05-stratton-pond-3.jpeg">
 </div>

-the trail followed a dirt road for maybe a mile before a double blaze indicating a turn. i followed where it looked like the path was, but it dead ended at prospect rock where i got a stunning view of bennington.
+the trail followed a dirt road for maybe a mile before a double blaze indicating a turn. i followed where it looked like the path was, but it dead ended at prospect rock where i got a stunning view of manchester.

 ![prospect rock](/images/posts/2020-08-05-prospect-rock.jpeg)